ntoll/ntoll.github.io/posts/why-computers-5.md

-As I come to the end of this exploration of computing, I can't help but feel there is one final brain twist ~ something missing or yet undiscovered about our relationship with (or to) computers.
+As I come to the end of this exploration of computing, I can't help but feel there is one final brain twist ~ something missing or yet undiscovered about our relationship with computers.

-To use a musical metaphor, this series of blog posts is like explaining why a piano works (the tuning, acoustic properties, action of the keyboard and hammers) and showing why this relates to musical theory.
-Yet I've said nothing about the art of music, the emotions we feel when we hear or perform music, or that music moves us at a fundamental and human level.
+To use a musical metaphor, I feel like I've explained why a piano works (the tuning, acoustic properties, action of the keyboard and hammers) and shown why this relates to musical theory.
+Yet I've said nothing about the art or performance of music, the emotions we feel when we hear or perform music, or that music moves us at a fundamental and human level.

 We are missing the "music" of computers (and we miss it at our peril).